yezhiyi9670/occlusion-culling-fix-sodium/README.md

 This mod will not be backported.

-- If you play 1.15 or 1.16 and is having the issue, fix it with [this mod](https://www.curseforge.com/minecraft/mc-mods/occlusion-culling-temp-fix).
+- If you play 1.15/1.16 Forge and is having the issue, fix it with [this mod](https://www.curseforge.com/minecraft/mc-mods/occlusion-culling-temp-fix).
 - If you are the lucky one who is playing MC1.12.2, use [EigenCraft Unofficial Patches](https://github.com/mrgrim/MUP) instead.